 Plant Diet FAQs

 Once you register with me, you receive guidance on how to prepare for the diet.
-(Preparation includes dietary restrictions, lifestyle boundaries, and setting intentions.)
-On Day 1 of the diet we do an online ceremony where we open the diet, call in the plant spirit, and share intentions.
+(Preparation includes dietary restrictions and setting intentions.)
+Prep takes seven days.
+Then we do an online ceremony where we open the diet, call in the plant spirit, and share intentions.
 For the next 14 days, you consume a daily dose of the plant extract / medicine, which will have been sent to you.
 You will meditate and create space to connect with the plant.
 On day 14, we close the diet in an online ceremony.

 You’ll be drinking the medicine every day for 14 days.
 But really, the diet really begins as soon as you decide to do it.
 Your plant will start working with you at that point, and the connection gets stronger once the diet opens on day 1.